Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements: Introduction

-In this study, the material fingerprints database is generated according to a predefined experimental protocol that is designed to be reproducible across a wide range of materials across laboratories.
+In this study, the \MF{} database is generated according to a standardized experimental protocol and sample geometry that are designed to be reproducible across a wide range of materials in laboratories.
 It is important to note that any database used for Material Fingerprinting is inherently tied to a fixed experimental configuration, including both specimen geometry and loading conditions.
 Consequently, any modification to the experimental setup necessitates the generation of a new database.
 While this requirement represents a limitation of the approach, reliance on standardized testing protocols for material characterization is both reasonable and well established in the literature.
-Analogous to existing technical standards that prescribe specific specimen geometries, such as dog-bone samples, the Material Fingerprinting framework envisions databases that are accompanied by clearly defined experimental guidelines specifying the required sample geometry and loading conditions to ensure consistency with the database.
+Analogous to existing technical standards, such as those defined by DIN, EN, ISO, or ASTM, the Material Fingerprinting framework envisions databases that are accompanied by clearly defined experimental guidelines specifying the required sample geometry and loading conditions to ensure consistency with the fingerprints database.
+The key idea is that the database is generated only once, and then it can be reused many times during the online phase across different laboratories and for different materials, following a consistent, standardized, and easy testing guideline.
+Here, the database generated in the offline phase is to be interpreted as a lookup table.
 Furthermore, supplementary files for the three-dimensional printing of molds required for in-house specimen fabrication could be provided as part of a dedicated Material Fingerprinting handbook.
 Once such experimental guidelines are established and a comprehensive database is generated and made publicly available, unsupervised material characterization via \MF{} becomes highly efficient and robust.